vishalshubham/WaterPark/README.md

 This application was our submission to Waterloo Codefest Hackathon.

 This is a parking application which shows you various parking locations available near you.
 It also has the feature of allowing a user to post his/her drive way as a private parking available to others.
+It also provides navigation once parking is selected.

 ##Screen 1:
 Choose your option: Browse parking OR Post parking